 [Exeunt Benedick and Leonato.]

-D. Pedro.
-For my life, to break with him about Beatrice!
+Pedro. - For my life, to break with him about Beatrice!

-'T is even so: Hero and Margaret have by this played their parts with Beatrice; and then the two bears will not bite one another when they meet.
+Claud. - 'Tis even so.
+Hero and Margaret have by this played their parts with Beatrice, and then the two bears will not bite one another when they meet.